Skip to Main Content

-The S&P 500 index is one of the most widely followed stock market indices in the world, with trillions of dollars managed based on its makeup.
+The S&P 500 index is one of the most widely followed stock market indexes in the world, with trillions of dollars managed based on its makeup.
 When companies are added or removed from the index, it forces buying and selling in those companies’ shares by index funds that aim to track the performance of the index.
+DoorDash and Williams-Sonoma are two of the latest names to join the S&P 500 as part of the index’s quarterly rebalancing.

-Here are the companies that have been added and removed from the S&P 500 in 2024.
+Here are all of the companies that have been added and removed from the S&P 500 in 2025 as of March 24.

 Effective date Company Ticker Sector